Paul Hamilton Diego Garcia

-DIEGO GARCIA, British Indian Ocean Territory -- The Arleigh Burke-class guided-missile destroyer USS Paul Hamilton (DDG 60) arrives in Diego Garcia for a scheduled port visit Feb.
+The Arleigh Burke-class guided-missile destroyer USS Paul Hamilton (DDG 60) arrives in Diego Garcia for a scheduled port visit Feb.
 11, 2023.
 The visit underscored the strategic importance of Diego Garcia to an enduring free and open Indo-Pacific by enabling presence, assuring access, and providing defense to the global commons.
 Paul Hamilton, part of the Nimitz Carrier Strike Group, is in U.S. 7th Fleet conducting routine operations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jesus O. Aguiar)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jan David De Luna Mercado)

 |Date Taken: